 My family, by all accounts, shouldn’t have survived the Holocaust.
 The odds were against them.
 But they did survive, and their stories are too remarkable to be left untold.
 I won’t divulge them here, but I will share with you what prompted me to write them down, and what, exactly, piecing together a chapter of my family history that spans seven years and five continents entails.

-Researching The Lucky Ones* has been a heck of a road trip, replete with unexpected detours, prolonged pit stops, and slow, uphill slogs.
+Researching The Eternal Ones has been a heck of a road trip, replete with unexpected detours, prolonged pit stops, and slow, uphill slogs.
 I’ve listened.
 I’ve cringed.
 I’ve laughed.
 I’ve cried.
 I’ve racked up enough Delta skymiles to earn platinum medallion status, and I’ve seriously contemplated adding Detective before Writer on my business card.
 But as daunting as this project has seemed at times, I’m reminded often that my journey is a cakewalk compared to the one I’m researching—and that alone keeps me trucking.

 Read about the family reunion that kickstarted this project in the blog post below: